CSublow/whiskey-bootstrap-frontend-project/README.md

 There is no functioning backend code on the site.
 All sign-up buttons are dummy, popping up a dummy sign-up form.

 In addition, the website is a single page application so the nav links are also dummy.

+The project is currently hosted [here](https://dhamma1991.github.io/whiskey-bootstrap-frontend-project/) on GitHub Pages.